Somerset Railroad (New York)

 Although the Somerset Railroad owned 428 rotary-dump gondola cars, CSX provided their motive power and operated the railroad.
 Prior to the acquisition of Conrail by Norfolk Southern and CSX in 1998, Conrail provided motive power.
 The Somerset Railroad right of way includes 15.59 miles (25 km) of trackage, known as the Somerset Secondary.
 Unit coal trains leaving from Youngstown, Ohio, run to Erie, Pennsylvania, followed by Buffalo, then north to the Niagara Branch, where they swing off onto the Lockport Subdivision, and finally in Lockport onto the Somerset Secondary.
 Even though the Somerset Power Plant owned its own gondolas, CSXT Hoppers were a regular sight at the plant.

 The coal cars were unloaded using a rotary car dumper at the power plant.
-Also on the line in Lockport is a chemical plant, Vanchlor, which receives anhydrous ammonia via the railroad.
+Also on the line in Lockport is a chemical plant, Vanchlor, which receives Chlorine via the railroad.
 The first train on the line ran in November 1983.
 Power was provided by four Conrail GE B23-7s, with 1926 as the lead unit.

 In March 2020, The New York Times reported that the Kintigh Generating Station would shut down.
-The Somerset plant closure was direct result of Governor Andrew Cuomo's plan to reduce carbon emissions in New York state.
+The Somerset plant closure was a direct result of Governor Andrew Cuomo's plan to reduce carbon emissions in New York state.
+Electricity for the area is now purchased and delivered from power plants in Pennsylvania.
 Shortly after the plant closure, that October CSX filed for abandonment of the line as the plant was the only customer.
 In late spring 2022, the line was torn up by CSX from just past the chemical plant spur all the way to the power plant.
 This was the second time the Hojack right of way was abandoned.
-Prior to line abandonment all Somerset rail cars were loaded by CSX and sent to scrap.
+Prior to line abandonment, all Somerset rail cars were collected by CSX and sent to scrap, with a few remaining in other mixed services.